 The wolf.
 A mysterious, shadowy, twilight creature, a controversial carnivore, persecuted throughout history, often misunderstood.
 Despite their centuries-long absence from the British Isles, wolves (Canis lupus) lurk in the human psyche from an early age, permeating folklore all around the world.
 What British child reaches the age of five without knowledge of the Big Bad Wolf?
 How many Welsh campfires have played host to the tale of brave Gellert and the ferocious wolf?
 Though feared, many a human heart would thrill to hear the baleful howl of a wolf on a moonlit, starry night.
-In Ceredigion, there are many mountains to climb before their spine-tingling cry will ring through the Cambrian hills.
+Ceredigion, and wider Wales, are currently unsuitable for wolf reintroduction due to high volumes of livestock, and much would need to change before their spine-tingling cry could ring through the Cambrian hills.
 Wolves have a fearsome reputation that colours public opinion and as such, the reintroduction of the wolf remains a hot potato in rewilding debate.

-Fiction and folklore paint wolves as murderous villains.
-Myth has merged with history, and violent accounts of wolf attacks have been recorded in Wales.
-In 1790, a well-documented story tells of a wolf-attack on a stagecoach travelling between Wrexham and Denbigh.
-As legend has it, a full, blood-red moon hung in the sky and a colossal wolf savagely killed one of the stagecoach’s horses before chasing the other terrified beast into the black night.
-Other vivid accounts tell of a wolf with strangely human eyes attacking animals and people in north Wales around the same time.
+Unfairly, fiction and folklore vilify wolves.
+Myth has merged with history, and accounts of wolf attacks have been recorded in Wales.
+In 1790, a well-documented story tells of a werewolf-attack on a stagecoach travelling between Wrexham and Denbigh.
+Other accounts tell of a wolf with strangely human eyes attacking animals and people in north Wales around the same time.
 In the fourth branch of the Mabinogion the ruler of Gynwedd, Math, punishes his two unruly nephews by turning them into a wolf and a she-wolf, banishing them to the wilderness in this form for a year.
-In Norse mythology, Fenrir is an enormous, terrifying wolf, kept permanently shackled, who eventually escapes and kills the God Odin.
-Wolves have a historical association with digging up corpses, earning them a reputation with the church that they were in league with the Devil himself.
-These fears have trickled through generations, and even though Britain’s last wolf likely disappeared in the 1600’s, they remain a feared, misunderstood species.
+In Norse mythology, Fenrir is an enormous, terrifying wolf who is kept shackled, but eventually kills the God Odin.
+Wolves have a historical association with grave-digging, earning them a reputation from the church that they were in league with the Devil himself.
+These fears have trickled through generations, and even though Britain’s last wolf likely disappeared in the 1600’s, they remain a feared, misunderstood species, with an undeserved reputation.

 Wolf fact and fiction seems to mingle imperceptibly, more so than with any other creature.
 The mythic rendering of wolves as monsters is misleading; human attacks are extremely rare.
 In fact, in the US you are more likely to be killed by a cow than a wolf!
 Conversely, other traditions favour the wolf.
 Inuit people venerate them, regarding them superior, possessors of magical powers and superb hunting skills.
 Inuit will avoid uttering the word amaruk (wolf in their native tongue), believing animals can hear you when you use their name.
 Wolves are highly revered in Native American cultures, associated with courage, strength, loyalty and hunting prowess.
 Tribes admire wolves’ cooperative hunting and family devotion, and the animal is featured in some of their creation myths, in tales of early ancestors being transformed from wolves to men.

 The reintroduction of wolves has been the subject of lively discussion for many decades.
 The media often misrepresents and sensationalises the debate, reporting extremes of opinion and further polarizing the argument.
 That said, public opinion seems to be slowly warming to wolves, and the main opponents are farmers whose livelihoods depend on the protection of their livestock.
 Studies show that attacks on livestock are low when abundant wild food sources are available, however, wolves do pose some risk to humans and livestock, and so wide public consent would be needed before reintroduction could be considered.
-It is a debate that is likely to stretch well into the future.
-In the meantime, we can only gaze at the full moon, dreaming.
+Whilst Wales is unsuitable for wolves due the prevalence of livestock, the larger areas of wilderness in Scotland may one day prove an ideal location for wolf reintroduction.
+It is a debate that is likely to stretch well into the future and in the meantime, we can only gaze at the full moon, dreaming.